b06902126/fintech-ntu/README.md

-# fintech-ntu
+# Investment Rist Management

-Investment risk management
+This repo is for fintech ntu 2021 final project.